Durga-GR/PalmLock/README.md

 The angle of each swipe is measured from the point of **peak displacement** (the furthest point the finger travels from the origin), not the point where the finger lifts off — this filters out hand tremor and trailing finger roll-back, which matters for blindfolded, elderly, or unsteady input.

 The screen stays pure black (`#000000`) the entire time, so it looks switched off to anyone nearby.
-All feedback is delivered through vibration, never sound.
+All PIN feedback is delivered through vibration, never sound.

 * **Demo PIN:** `1-2-3-4` (Up → Right → Down → Left — a clean clockwise circle)
 * **Duress PIN:** `4-3-2-1` (Left → Down → Right → Up — the counter-clockwise reverse circle)